-If any rent is not paid by the fifth (5th) day of the month, unless paid by Allotment or UDEFT, the Resident must pay a late fee of \$50.00, which is deemed additional rent.
+If any rent is not paid by the fifth (5th) day of the monththe Resident must pay a late fee of \$50.00, which is deemed additional rent.
 NMO will make reasonable attempts to telephonically contact the Resident on or about the 6th of the month to advise the Resident of the delinquency.
 If Resident fails to pay the amount due by the 10th of the month, a 3-Day Notice to Pay Rent or Vacate will be served upon the Resident in accordance with the Washington Residential Landlord -Tenant Act.
-A copy of the 3-Day Notice to Pay Rent or Vacate, the Property Manager may initiate legal action to evict the Resident.
+A copy of the 3-Day Notice to Pay Rent or Vacate will be provided the NHSC.
+If the Resident fails to respond within 3 business days of receipt of the 3-Day Notice to Pay Rent or Vacate, the Property Manager may initiate legal action to evict the Resident.